apache/fury-site/blog/2026-08-11-fory-json/index.md

 When annotations are not enough, `JsonValueCodec<T>` owns one complete JSON value and streams it through Fory's reader and writer.
 Child codec selections can customize collection elements, optional contents, and map keys or values without replacing the surrounding container mapping.

-## JDK, Android, and native executables
+## JDK, Android, and GraalVM Native Image Support

 The same `fory-json` artifact supports Java 8 and later.
 Java records require Java 17 or later.